Project History

 Community.

 PRASBX collaborates with individuals and families from several communities of Petén including San Andrés, San Miguel la Palotada, Caoba, Cruce Dos Aguadas, Dolores, Dos Aguadas, Macanche, Machaquila, and Uaxactun.
 We seek to address the interests and concerns of these project members in our project objectives.
 Local groups, including the Asociación de Comunidades Forestales de Petén, the Asociación Civil Árbol Verde, the Consejo Nacional de Áreas Protegidas, and the Organización Manejo y Conservación en Uaxactun, are valued partners as we look ahead.
-Current initiatives include pandemic relief, accessible educational materials on SBX, and a long-term site management plan.
+Current initiatives include mural biota, accessible educational materials on SBX, and a long-term site management plan.

 Our partners